kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 Security posture: Platform-native integration; no customer-managed endpoints or secrets required.

+Soak vs Gate (concise)
+- Rolling agent pools: Node Soak (inter-node delay) remains an upgrade engine setting and does not appear in the gate API; gates still run preflight/canary/post-upgrade on their timers.
+- Blue/Green: Nodepool Soak TTL bounds rollback.
+Gates can monitor longer, but after TTL, breaches result in abort even if action=rollback.
+- Control plane: Same gate schema; rollback unsupported.
+Canary may effectively be 0 (or a short stabilization window).

 ## Observability & Troubleshooting Experience

 ### Failure Visibility & Diagnostics

 - **Manual Upgrades:**
   - Failures due to guardrail breaches are shown in CLI/Portal with clear error messages: which SLO(s) breached, metric, threshold, observed value, and evaluation window.
-  - Diagnostic logs and gating decision summaries are available via `az aks upgrade-gates show` and in the Portal diagnostics blade.
+  - Diagnostic logs and gating decision summaries are available via `az aks upgrade-gates reference show -g {rg} -n {cluster} --gate {gateName}` and in the Portal diagnostics blade under Upgrade > Guardrails.
   - Users can review the decision timeline, including timestamps, signals, and breach rationale.
   - Retry: after fixing the root cause (e.g., alert resolved), users can re-initiate the upgrade from CLI/Portal.

 - **Auto-Upgrades:**
   - Failures are logged in the cluster's activity log and surfaced in Azure Monitor (event details, breach context).
   - Notifications can be sent via Action Groups if configured.
-  - Retry: auto-upgrades do not auto-retry after a breach; customers must manually resume or re-trigger after review.
+  - Retry: auto-upgrades do not auto-retry after a breach; customers must manually re-trigger after review.

 - **Level of Detail:**
   - Both manual and auto-upgrades provide: breached SLO name, metric, threshold, observed value, evaluation window, and recommended next steps.